julia-pitanga/adaptive-thresholding-for-fiber-volume-fraction-estimation/README.md

 All user-defined parameters are declared at the beginning of the script in the **Settings** section.
 These include:

 ### Paths
-- `INPUT`: Path to the input grayscale image.
+- `INPUT`: Path to the input image.
 - `OUTPUT`: Path to save the filtered thresholded image.

 ### Image Processing